jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/implant-supported-restorations.md

   desc:
     display: true
     title: Occlusal balance
-    text: 'Without fear of being wrong, we can affirm that the occlusion we give to an implant-supported restoration, especially if it is fixed, will represent its life insurance.
-The implant does not have mechanisms or "fuse" sensors that allow it, in the event of an overload, to emit an alarm signal, as is the case with a natural tooth through the proprioceptive elements contained in its periodontium.
+    text: Without fear of being wrong, we can affirm that the occlusion we give to an implant-supported restoration, especially if it is fixed, will represent its life insurance.
+The implant does not have mechanisms or "fuse" sensors that allow it, in the event of an overload, to emit an alarm signal; as is the case with a natural tooth through the proprioceptive elements contained in its periodontium.
       Hence the importance of achieving a perfect occlusion or bite in all restorative treatments on osseointegrated implants.

-'
   blocks:
   - title: Impression making
     text: It is the procedure that allows us to register, copy and reproduce in negative